aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/defaultstylesettings/_index.md

 ### getFontSize() {#getFontSize--}

+<b>@deprecated.</b> Please use the 'fontSize' property instead.
 Gets/Sets the default standard font size for the workbook.

 ```javascript
 getFontSize() : number;